CHMMaas/PredictionTools/README.md

 # PredictionTools
 This package is under development and for personal use only.
 It includes various metrics that can be used to validate predictions.
+Please contact me at c.h.m.maas@erasmusmc.nl if you encounter any issues.

 # Install
 library(remotes)